Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Related Work

 \section{Related Work}

-\paragraph{Coding agents.} SWE-agent \citep{yang2024sweagent}, Devin \citep{devin2024}, and OpenDevin \citep{wang2024opendevin} represent the current generation of autonomous coding agents.
-These systems accept persistent configuration through system prompts or rule files, but the effect of these configurations has not been systematically studied. \citet{arize2025rules} reported over 15\% accuracy improvement from iteratively optimized rules on SWE-bench Lite using the Cline agent.
-Our results are consistent in direction; we additionally disentangle the contributions of context priming versus rule content, and identify which rule properties matter most.
+\paragraph{Coding agents and persistent configuration.} SWE-agent \citep{yang2024sweagent}, Devin \citep{devin2024}, and OpenDevin \citep{wang2024opendevin} represent the current generation of autonomous coding agents.
+All accept persistent configuration through system prompts, rule files, or, increasingly, packaged ``skills'' and plugins that bundle instructions with optional code.
+The effect of these configurations on end-task performance has not been systematically studied. \citet{arize2025rules} reported over 15\% accuracy improvement from iteratively optimized rules on SWE-bench Lite using the Cline agent; our results are consistent in direction.
+We additionally disentangle the contributions of context priming versus rule content and identify which rule properties matter most.

+\paragraph{Skills, plugins, and rules as a common artifact.} Recent platforms expose a growing set of mechanisms for shaping agent behavior: agent skills (markdown bundles loaded on demand), plugins or sub-agents (named capabilities with their own prompts), tool descriptions, and rule files.
+Despite different surface forms, all are natural-language artifacts that prepend persistent instructions to the model's context window.
+Our findings about polarity, priming, and ensemble resilience therefore apply, in principle, to any of these channels; rule files are simply the cleanest setting in which to study them at scale because the corpus is public and the injection mechanism is uniform.

-\paragraph{Prompt engineering and optimization.} Extensive work has studied how prompt content affects LLM behavior \citep{reynolds2021prompt, wei2022chain, zhou2023large}. \citet{min2022rethinking} found that in-context learning benefits more from demonstration format than content, and \citet{webson2022prompt} showed that irrelevant prompts can be as effective as relevant ones---both motivate our priming hypothesis.
+\paragraph{Prompt engineering and optimization.} Extensive work has studied how prompt content affects LLM behavior \citep{reynolds2021prompt, wei2022chain, zhou2023large}. \citet{min2022rethinking} found that in-context learning benefits more from demonstration format than content, and \citet{webson2022prompt} showed that irrelevant prompts can be as effective as relevant ones; both motivate our priming hypothesis.
 Automatic optimization methods like DSPy \citep{khattab2023dspy} and APE \citep{zhou2023large} search for optimal prompts programmatically.
-As we show in \Cref{sec:exp1}, the returns to \emph{content} optimization may be limited for agent rule files---what matters more is the \emph{type} of rule (constraint vs.\ directive).
+As we show in \Cref{sec:exp1}, the returns to \emph{content} optimization may be limited for agent rule files; what matters more is the \emph{type} of rule (constraint vs.\ directive).